aridjayarecipes/cutesrecipes.web.app/content/post/2052-recipe-of-any-night-of-the-week-garlic-grilled-brussels-sprouts.md

 1. Wash the sprouts and cut off the root ends.
 Finely chop the shallots and garlic.
 Preheat the oven to 190 ℃.
 1. Add olive oil and butter to an oven-safe skillet, heat on medium heat, add the shallots and garlic, and cook until fragrant.
 1. Add the brussels sprouts and sauté‎ until the oil is well distributed.
 1. Put the skillet into the oven and grill for 20 minutes.
 I recommend shaking the pan halfway through grilling and turning over the sprouts.
-If you don't have a skillet that can fit in your oven, transfer to an oven-safe dish instead.
+If you don&#39;t have a skillet that can fit in your oven, transfer to an oven-safe dish instead.